Black & Yellow Striped Insects In Ohio

 Do they sting?

-The short answer: yes, but they’re not aggressive and very rarely will someone have an allergic reaction to their stings
+The short answer: Yes, but they’re not aggressive and very rarely will someone have an allergic reaction to their stings

 Unlike honey bees, bumblebees are able to sting multiple times because their stingers don’t detach.